-Occurring on the Seventh Day Worked in an Employee's Studio Workweek or Holiday: Four (4) times the scheduled Regular Basic Hourly Rate for all hours worked in excess of fourteen (14) consecutive hours (twelve (12) consecutive hours in the case of "off production" employees) and, effective February 13, 2022, six (6) times the scheduled Regular Basic Hourly Rate for all hours worked in excess of sixteen (16) consecutive hours.
+Occurring on the Seventh Day Worked in an Employee's Studio Workweek or a Holiday: Four (4) times the scheduled Regular Basic Hourly Rate for all hours worked in excess of fourteen (14) consecutive hours (twelve (12) consecutive hours in the case of "off production" employees) and, effective February 13, 2022, six (6) times the scheduled Regular Basic Hourly Rate for all hours worked in excess of sixteen (16) consecutive hours.

-(3) For "on production" employees only who are employed on television productions and whose shift of work occurs solely on the premises in a studio, or at a studio zone (or secondary studio zone) location, or at a combination of a studio and a studio zone (or secondary studio zone) and/or nearby location, Golden Hours as provided in subparagraphs (1) and (2) above and in Paragraph 21(d)(3) below shall be based on hours worked, rather than elapsed.
+(3) For "on production" employees only who are employed on television productions and whose shift of work occurs solely on the premises in a studio, or at a studio zone (or secondary studio zone) location, or at a nearby location, or at a combination of a studio and a studio zone (or secondary studio zone) and/or nearby location, Golden Hours as provided in subparagraphs (1) and (2) above and in Paragraph 21(d)(3) below shall be based on hours worked, rather than elapsed.
 For example, if such an employee works solely at a studio, all time worked in excess of fourteen (14) work hours shall be Golden Hours and shall be paid for in accordance with subparagraph (2) above.

-(b) Once an employee is on Golden Hours, all work time thereafter (including meal periods, but excluding interruptions as defined below) shall be paid for at the applicable Golden Hour rate until he shall have received the applicable daily rest period.
-(Deductible meal periods shall not be included in work time which is to be paid for at the applicable Golden Hour rate for "on production" employees employed on television productions whose shift of work occurs solely on the premises in studio, at a studio zone (or secondary studio zone) location, at a nearby location, or at a combination of a studio and a studio zone (or secondary studio zone) and/or nearby location.)
+(b) Once an employee is on Golden Hours, all work time thereafter (including meal periods, but excluding interruptions as defined below) shall be paid for at the applicable Golden Hour rate until he shall have received a daily rest period of not less than eight (8) consecutive hours.
+(Deductible meal periods shall not be included in work time which is to be paid for at the applicable Golden Hour rate for "on production" employees employed on television productions whose shift of work occurs solely on the premises in a studio, at a studio zone (or secondary studio zone) location, at a nearby location, or at a combination of a studio and a studio zone (or secondary studio zone) and/or nearby location.)